UNIONS: The impact of systematic errors on weak-lensing peak counts: Simulations

 \subsection{Effective redshift distribution}

-For each of the 101 cosmological models five source redshifts $z_s=\left\lbrace 0.5, 1.0, 1.5, 2.0, 2.5 \right\rbrace $ are present.
-To match the simulations to the observed redshift distribution of CFIS, we make the following approximations.
-We match the mean redshift between \texttt{MassiveNuS} and CFIS (Sect.~\ref{sec:z_estimate}) and neglect the shape of the redshift distribution.
-For that, we interpolate the two convergence maps closest in redshift to $\bar z$, and obtain the new effective map as
+For each of the 101 cosmological models, five source redshifts, $z_s=\left\lbrace 0.5, 1.0, 1.5, 2.0, 2.5 \right\rbrace $, are present.
+To match the simulations to the observed redshift distribution of CFIS, we made the following approximations.
+We matched the mean redshift between \texttt{MassiveNuS} and CFIS (Sect.~\ref{sec:z_estimate}) and neglected the shape of the redshift distribution.
+For that, we interpolated the two convergence maps closest in redshift to $\bar z$ and obtained the new effective map as

 This effectively defines the new redshift distribution by a weighted sum of two Dirac delta distributions,